By: Susan Dugdale | updated Nov. 2025

 It's like that for two reasons.

-The first reason is that our speaker wants the freedom and flexibility given by using cue or note cards.
+The first reason is, our speaker wants the freedom and flexibility given by using cue or note cards.

 In contrast, reading from a complete 'word-for-word' script makes spontaneous interaction with the people listening much trickier to manage.